VANCOUVER TRANSMISSION // MUSIC • SYSTEMS • AI

 SUZY EASTON

 Musician.
 Creative technologist.
 Senior technical generalist.
-Builder of strange, useful systems.
+Builder of useful weird systems.

 I’m a Vancouver-born musician and technical systems fixer.
-I came up through piano lessons, open mics, recording arts, touring vans, bass amps, and studio floors, places where you learn fast, listen harder, and make the thing work even when the room is loud.
+I came up through piano lessons, open mics, recording arts, touring vans, loud rooms, broken gear, and studio floors, which is a pretty good training program for chaos.

-That same instinct now runs through my technical work: QA automation, IT operations, cloud-connected systems, identity/security, SaaS troubleshooting, APIs, production debugging, and practical AI tools.
-The through-line is simple: turn chaos into working systems, make the useful thing ship, and get a little louder when the moment calls for it.
+That same instinct runs through my technical work now: QA automation, IT operations, cloud-connected systems, identity/security, SaaS troubleshooting, APIs, production debugging, and practical AI tools.
+The through-line is simple: turn chaos into working systems, ship the useful thing, and keep enough personality in it that people remember it exists.

 AVAILABLE FOR: senior technical roles • contract builds • QA automation • WordPress/PHP • practical AI prototypes • weird bug triage